awesomeeng/awesome-config/README.md

  - [Variables, Placeholders, and Conditions](./examples/VarsPlaceholdersConditions): An example of using AwesomeConfig variables, placeholders and conditions.

- - [Nested Usage](./examples/NestedUsage): An example of how to do nested usage.
+ - [Namespaces](./examples/Namespaces): An example of how to use namespaces.

 ## The Awesome Engineering Company